Allopurinol has been available for the last 40 years to treat gout

 A drug commonly used to treat gout can also relieve angina, researchers say.

 Allopurinol is inexpensive compared with some other angina drugs and appears to work by reducing the energy needs of the heart, the Lancet reports.
+The severe chest pain of angina occurs when the heart muscle is deprived of blood - and therefore oxygen.

 The Dundee University study involving 65 angina patients found those on allopurinol could exercise for longer without getting chest pain.